On the Feedback Law in Stochastic Optimal Nonlinear Control: NEar Optimality of Shrinking Horizon Model Predictive Control

-Consider now a Model Predictive approach to solving the stochastic control problem.
-We outline the algorithmic procedure below to highlight that our advocated procedure is slightly different from the traditional MPC approach studied in the literature \cite{Mayne_1,Mayne_2}.
+In our developments till this point, we have shown that the deterministic feedback law is near-optimal with respect to the optimal stochastic law and that it has a perturbation structure that is lost in the stochastic problem.
+However, solving the deterministic DP problem is also subject to the Curse of Dimensionality.
+Nonetheless, owing to the perturbation structure, one can solve the deterministic problem locally (up to the linear feedback term), and then replan at fixed decision time epochs, assuming that the time between the decision epochs is small enough that the local feedback law remains valid in between the epochs.
+Thus, consider a Model Predictive type approach to solving the stochastic control problem.
+We outline the algorithmic procedure in Algorithm~\ref{algo.MPC-SH} to highlight that our advocated procedure is slightly different from the traditional MPC approach studied in the literature \cite{Mayne_1,Mayne_2}.

-\begin{remark} In traditional MPC \cite{Mayne_1,Mayne_2}, the horizon $H$ to solve the open-loop problem over is fixed.
-The setting is deterministic, and the necessity of replanning for the problem stems from the assumption that the actual problem horizon is infinite.
-In lieu, our problem horizon is finite, the repeated replanning takes place over progressively shorter horizons, and the setting is stochastic. \end{remark} \begin{theorem} \textit{Near-Optimality of MPC.} The MPC feedback policy obtained from the recursive application of the MPC algorithm is near-optimal to $O(\epsilon^4)$ to the optimal stochastic feedback policy for the stochastic system \eqref{eq.0.1}. \end{theorem} \begin{proof} We know that $J_t^0 (x) = \varphi_t^0 (x)$, and $J_t^1(x) = \varphi_t^1(x)$ from Proposition \ref{prop_e4}, for all $(t,x)$.
-Owing to the uniqueness and global optimality of the open-loop from Proposition \ref{OL_optimality}, it follows that the nominal control sequence found by the MPC procedure coincides with the nominal action of the optimal deterministic feedback law for any state $x$ and any time $t$.
-Therefore, the result follows. \end{proof}
+\begin{remark} In traditional MPC \cite{Mayne_1,Mayne_2}, the horizon $N$ to solve the open-loop problem is fixed.
+The setting is deterministic, and the necessity of replanning for the problem stems from the assumption that the actual problem horizon is infinite, and therefore, computationally intractable.
+In lieu, our problem horizon is finite, the repeated replanning takes place over progressively shorter horizons, and the need for replanning arises from the stochasticity of the problem.
+In particular, note that if the system were really deterministic, there would be no need for replanning. \end{remark} \begin{theorem} \textit{Near-Optimality of MPC-SH.} The MPC feedback policy obtained from the application of the \textit{Shrinking Horizon MPC} algorithm is near-optimal to $O(\epsilon^4)$ to the optimal stochastic feedback policy for the stochastic system \eqref{eq:model}. \end{theorem} \begin{proof} We know that $J^0 (t, x) = \varphi^0 (t,x)$, and $J^1(t,x) = \varphi^1(t,x)$ from Proposition \ref{prop_e4}, for all $(t,x)$.
+Owing to the uniqueness and global optimality of the open-loop from Proposition \ref{OL_optimality}, it follows that the nominal control sequence, and the associated linear perturbation feedback law, found by the MPC procedure outlined above coincides locally with the optimal deterministic feedback law given any state $x$ and any time $t$.
+Therefore, the result follows. \end{proof} Note that the proof above also shows that the MPC-SH procedure provides the optimal deterministic feedback law which is stated in the following corollary. \begin{corollary} The MPC-SH algorithm provides the optimal deterministic feedback law given any initial condition. \end{corollary}